skranz/dfadjustFaster/README.md

 Speed gains seem largest if there are many x variables.
 That is because the call to `df0` inside the code loops through all `x` variables and `collapse::fsum` substantially speeds up `df0`.

-Since it looks as if currently only `lm` is supported and not yet direct fixed effects models like `feols` from `fixest` the number of x variables may indeed be large in applications that use dummy encoding for fixed effects.

 In the following example with many x, the modification yields roughly a 10x speed-up.

 ```r